stphnmrgn/template/README.md

     All together using `conda`:

        $ cd new_project
-       $ conda env create
+       $ conda env create -f template.yml --prefix env # creates new environment from file `template.yml` in the new directory `env`
-       $ source activate template
+       $ conda activate ./env
-       $ git create
+       $ git init
-       $ git push -u origin master
+       $ git commit -m "Initial commit"

 Additionally, now that the inital environment is setup, we can use the same environment for multiple projects.
-We just need to copy and paste the yml file (with the path removed from the last line) into the parent project directory.
+We just need to copy and paste the yml file into another project directory.
 Side note: the last line of the yml file can be used to specify the path location to create the python environment.
 It is removed in this template yml file.

-    $ mkdir new_project
-    $ cd new_project
+    $ cd another_project
     ...
     copy/paste yml file
     ...
-    $ conda create --prefix env # creates a new environment directory `env` in the current directory
+    $ conda env create -f template.yml --prefix env
     $ conda activate ./env
-    $ git init
-    $ git commit -m "Initial commit"

 ## Updating your environment
 You may need to update your environment for a variety of reasons.
 For example, it may be the case that: